 Walking is an effective form of aerobic exercise that helps to lower cholesterol levels naturally.
 Walking may also reduce the risk of heart disease and high blood pressure.

 Another way to lower your cholesterol is through resistance training.
-These types of workouts can include using body weight and resistance machines.
+These types of workouts can include using body weight, resistance bands, and resistance machines.
 It has been shown that resistance training can lower cholesterol levels by improving muscle strength and reducing triglyceride levels.

 The most important thing to remember when choosing an exercise is that you should be doing something that you enjoy.
 You may be surprised at the benefits that exercise has on your body.